-We pride ourselves in resolving any issues or complaints with members internally.
-However, if you are still dissatisfied with the outcome, complaints can be escalated to the Registrar’s office of the Council for Medical Schemes (CMS).
+We pride ourselves in resolving any issues or complaints with you internally.
+However, we know sometimes things can go wrong even with the best intentions.
+So, if you have been through our internal channels and are still not happy with the outcome, you can escalate the complaint to the Registrar’s office of the Council for Medical Schemes (CMS).

-We are here to support you and provide the best care available that so you can focus on getting better.
-That’s why we are here to support you through difficult times.
-For this reason we have a general queries and customer complaints line.
-Please ensure you make a note of the reference number of your query as you will need this when following up.
+We are here to support you and provide the best care available so you can focus on getting better.
+That’s why we’re here for you in difficult times.
+For this reason, we have a general queries and customer complaints line.
+Please don’t forget to make a note of the reference number of your query, as you will need this when following up.

 General queries and customer complaints:

 - Phone 0860 002 108

 When do I escalate my claim to the Registrar’s office?

 If you have already complained to us and are unhappy with the outcome, call 0860 002 108 or email email@example.com and request that your query be escalated to the CMS.
 You will need to have your reference number handy when doing this.
 Please remember that at the request of the CMS, they will not get involved in the matter unless members of all medical aid schemes go through the complaints and escalation channels available internally with their medical aid scheme.